 Programs : Brochure

-Based in Quito, the CILA program weaves together a project-based internship, coursework focused on the promise and perils of development, and field visits ranging from the Pacific coast to the Amazon river basin.
+Based in Quito, the CILA program weaves together a project-based internship, coursework focused on the promise and perils of development, and field visits ranging from the Andes to the Amazon river basin.
 When not in the field, students live with a host family in Quito, Ecuador's historic capital city.
 In the third week of class students begin internships at a diverse range of community organizations.
 Past sites include: an organic farm (Granja Integral Pachamama), a media hub (El Churo Comunicación), and a women's safe house (Casa Mathilde).
 Students end the semester with significantly improved Spanish, a deep understanding of models of community participation with a focus on indigenous perspectives, and a firsthand view of the effects of oil politics and globalization on Ecuador's environment and economy.
+Click here to read more about CILA!

-A home stay is combined with a 20 hour per week hands-on internship, field visits, and an independent study opportunity designed to meet individual students' learning goals.
+A home stay is combined with a 20 hour per week hands-on field placement (past examples include youth centers, media organizations, and an urban farm), field visits, and an independent study opportunity designed to meet individual students' learning goals.
 A field seminar involving local experts and activists provides an intensive immersion into Latin American daily life and culture.
+Students will also participate in field excursions to the Amazon Rainforest and visit indigenous communities.

 Please consult the HECUA website for up-to-date pricing.